kosli-dev/cli/docs.kosli.com/content/legacy_ref/v2.1.0/kosli_report_evidence_artifact_snyk.md

 ## Synopsis

 Report Snyk vulnerability scan evidence for an artifact in a Kosli flow.
-Scan results .json file is parsed.
-If there no vulnerabilities detected the evidence is reported as compliant.
-Otherwise the evidence is reported as non-compliant.
 The artifact SHA256 fingerprint is calculated (based on --artifact-type flag) or alternatively it can be provided directly (with --fingerprint flag).

 ```shell